qchemlab-embedding/2023-07-14-workshop/_episodes/02-basics.md

 $ git status
 ```

 What does the `-m` flag mean?
-Let us check the help page for that command:
+Let us check the help page for that command
+(to get out of the help mode press 'q'):

 ```shell
 $ git help commit